 It’s Okay To Make Mistakes by Todd Parr

-Todd Parr’s message of that mistakes can be a gift is CBT (Cognitive Behavior Therapy) in action.
+Todd Parr’s message that mistakes can be a gift is CBT (Cognitive Behavior Therapy) in action.
 His message of embracing mistakes, feeling unsure, and doing things differently is an empowering message to kids and grown-ups alike! [picture book, ages 5 and up]

 Wilma Jean and the Worry Machine by Julia Cook, illustrated by Anita DuFalla